awesomelistsio/awesome/README.md

 ## Education Technology (EdTech)

+* **Awesome AI in Education:** AI tools for personalized learning, tutoring, and assessment.
+* **Awesome Classroom Technology:** Tools for in-person and hybrid learning environments.
+* **Awesome Developer Education:** Platforms and tools for teaching programming and technical skills.
+* **Awesome EdTech:** Platforms and tools for digital learning and education systems.
+* **Awesome Educational Content Creation:** Tools for building interactive and multimedia learning content.
+* **Awesome Language Learning Tech:** Apps and tools for learning languages.
+* **Awesome Learning Management Systems (LMS):** Tools for managing courses, learners, and content delivery.
+* **Awesome Online Course Platforms:** Platforms for creating and distributing courses.
+* **Awesome Open Education Resources (OER):** Free and open learning materials and platforms.
+* **Awesome Student Analytics:** Systems for tracking performance and learning outcomes.

 ## Emerging Tech: Drones & IoT

 * **[Awesome Agricultural Drones](https://github.com/brandonhimpfen/awesome-agricultural-drones):** Tools and use cases for drones in agriculture.